 China is not yet a party to the GPA.
-It committed to become an observer to the WTO Committee on Government Procurement upon its WTO accession.
-China also committed, in its WTO accession agreement, to initiate negotiations for accession to the GPA "as soon as possible."
-Until it completes its accession to the GPA, China has committed in its

-WTO accession agreement that all of its central and local government entities will conduct their procurements in a transparent manner.
+It committed, in its WTO accession agreement, to initiate negotiations for accession to the GPA "as soon as possible."
+Until it completes its accession to the GPA, China has committed in its WTO accession agreement that all of its central and local government entities will conduct their procurements in a transparent manner.
 China also agreed that, where it opens a procurement to foreign suppliers, it will provide MFN treatment by allowing all foreign suppliers an equal opportunity to participate in the bidding process.